Berke-Ates/AST/README.md

 responsible for bridging the gap between the MLIR and DaCe frameworks, ensuring seamless interaction between the two.
-* `scripts`: The scripts folder provides various utility scripts to assist in building, testing, and working with MLIRsmith.
+* `scripts`: The scripts folder provides various utility scripts to assist in building, testing, and working with MLIR-Smith.
 These scripts automate common tasks, making it easier for users to interact with the tool and manage the generated code.

-The main source files for MLIRsmith are located at the root level of the project.
-These files implement the core functionality of the tool, including the generation of random MLIR code and the registration and management of dialects.

 ## License
-MLIRsmith is licensed under the [BSD-3-Clause license](LICENSE).
+MLIR-Smith is licensed under the [BSD-3-Clause license](LICENSE).